jaguardado123/3326-lab-21/README.md

 When a member from the **Super-Class** is inherited into the **Sub-Class** the **Sub-Class**' members takes precedence, this is known as **overriding**.

-Overriding only occurs in the following scenarious:
+Overriding only occurs in the following scenarios:

 * Attributes have the same identifier.
 * Methods have the same identifier & parameters.